iote/elewa-base/README.md

-# The Elewa LMS
+# The Elewa Base

-This project contains the source code of the Elewa LMS.
-A cutting edge LMS that is adapted and optimised to run on any device, and that incorporates the most modern pedagogical and instructional design strategies.
+This project contains the source code of the Elewa Base.
+The Architecture and Stack on which Elewa Applications are run.
+This project can be used as a template for projects that want to work with both Angular and NestJS.
 Documentation is still **under construction**, but code documentation is available on GitHub and in the source code files.

 The application is split into two a front end and back end project.
 Both are needed to successfully run the application.